ionic-team/stencil-site/src/docs/guides/redux.md

 }
 ```

-You can now see `Hello, my name is StencilJS` that is being managed via your redux store!!
+You can now see `Hello, my name is StencilJS`, and that data is coming from your redux store!!
 Next lets access that state from within a child component.

 ## 6. mapStateToProps within your components